boboxin/EPUS_code/README.md

 ## Skyline
 All skyline method used are implemented in this folder.
 - `prunePSky`: The original concept of this skyline method.
 No sliding window version.
 - `slideBPSky`: It represented PRPO.
-It is equal to the brute force in [UEdgeSkyline](https://github.com/0penth3wind0w/UEdgeSkyline.git).
+It is likely to the brute force in [UEdgeSkyline](https://github.com/0penth3wind0w/UEdgeSkyline.git).
-- `slideUPSky`: It represented EPSU.
-It is equal to the method he proposed in [UEdgeSkyline](https://github.com/0penth3wind0w/UEdgeSkyline.git).
+- `slideUPSky`: It represented EPUS.
+It is likely to the method he proposed in [UEdgeSkyline](https://github.com/0penth3wind0w/UEdgeSkyline.git).

 ## Data
 Data can be generated using generator.py in data folder.